B0XE2/Discord-bot-TOS-Privacy-policty/README.md

 6. Changes to Terms
 We may update these Terms periodically.
 Continued use of the Bot implies acceptance of the updated Terms.
 7. Contact Information
-For inquiries, please contact: [Your Contact Information or Support Server Link]
+For inquiries, please contact: [https://discord.gg/24QhW8AWUA]

 📄 Privacy Policy
 Codon Studios Bot - Privacy Policy
-Effective Date: [Insert Date]
+Effective Date: [3/18]

 1. Information We Collect
 The Bot may collect the following information: